 New Apple AirPods usually come fully charged out of the box, offering around five hours of listening time and two hours of talk time (or in the case of AirPods 2, up to three hours of talk time) before you have to charge them again.
 New AirPods Pro earbuds can get up to 4.5 hours of listening time or up to 3.5 hours of talk time on a single charge.

 There are several ways you can manually check the battery level of AirPods and AirPods Pro, but a general indicator is that you'll hear a tone when your AirPods' batteries are low, and another tone just before they run out.

-Charging Your AirPods for the First Time
+Charging Your AirPods or AirPods Pro for the First Time

 To charge your AirPods, simply put them in their case.
-A fully charged case will provide AirPods with more than 24 hours of listening time, or up to 11 hours of talk time.
-If you charge AirPods for 15 minutes in their case, you get up to 3 hours of listening time or over an hour of talk time.
+A fully charged case will provide AirPods with more than 24 hours of listening time, or up to 11 hours of talk time (or in the case of AirPods Pro, more than 18 hours of talk time).

-To charge your AirPods case, plug the Lightning cable that came in the box into the Lightning connector on the bottom of the case.
+To charge a non-wireless AirPods case, plug the Lightning cable that came in the box into the Lightning connector on the bottom of the case.
 Then plug the other end of the cable into a USB charger or computer port.
 The case will charge whether or not the AirPods have been inserted.

 Although AirPods have great battery life for their size, their charge capacity will naturally degrade over time.
 If your AirPods are still under warranty and have reduced battery life due to normal wear, Apple offers a $49 per AirPod (or charging case) battery replacement service, while its out-of-warranty battery replacement service costs $69 per earbud or charging case.